The Troubles in Portadown: Loyalists

 Portadown is a predominantly Protestant town and ancestral home of the Orange Order.
 Other loyalist organisations were strongly represented in the town during the Troubles such as: the Ulster Volunteer Force (UVF), the Ulster Defence Association (UDA) and the Ulster Freedom Fighters (UFF).

-A separate splinter group was later formed out of the Mid-Ulster UVF, called the Loyalist Volunteer Force, the leader of which was British state agent Billy Wright (known by the press as "King Rat"), who was resident in the Rectory Park Estate.
+A separate splinter group was later formed out of the Mid-Ulster UVF, called the Loyalist Volunteer Force, the leader of this was called Billy Wright (known by the press as "King Rat"), who was resident in the Rectory Park Estate.
 He was later imprisoned at HMP Maze, where he was assassinated.
 The Loyalist Volunteer Force (LVF) had been formed in 1996; due to the views held by Wright, his old counterparts in the UVF had placed a death threat on his head.
 The mainstream UDA and UFF had also broken with Wright.
 The only allies Wright and the LVF had, was the support of a small section of the UFF based on Shankill Road in Belfast.
 Johnny Adair was the leader of C Company UFF, part of the West Belfast Brigade.
 Both these groups lost their support quickly and were almost defunct by 2007.

 Wright was shot dead by a member of the Irish National Liberation Army (INLA) in December 1997, rather than by loyalist competitors.
 He was later replaced by his sidekick Mark "Swinger" Fulton.
 Fulton was also convicted and imprisoned for terrorist acts; he committed suicide in prison.
 The feud between the UVF and LVF lasted for many years after Wright's murder.
 Many innocent people, such as Protestant teenagers Andrew Robb and David McIlwaine, became victims.
 Some high-profile members of the UVF also suffered attacks, such as the commander at the time: Richard Jameson.
 Loyalists ran a social club in the former Summerson's Cinema in Bridge Street for several years during the early part of the Troubles, before it was closed down by police.